PatrickAmbrosso/Notebook/docs/Notes/DevOps-Engineering/Infrastructure-as-Code/Terraform.md

     - In team environments, collaboration tools like version control systems (e.g., Git), Terraform Cloud, or other CI/CD pipelines can be integrated to facilitate collaboration and automation.
     - Collaborative tools help manage changes, share configurations, and automate infrastructure deployments.

-::: info Typical files found in a terraform project
 A generic version controlled terraform project tends to have the following files serving their use cases.

 | File/Directory                        | Purpose                                                  |